 Seeking assistance with your Brightspace course?
 Have questions about a TLT-supported technology?
 This includes tools such as Gradescope, Kaltura, Circuit, iClicker, Hotseat, Respondus LockDown Browser/Monitor, and Variate.
-Daily drop-in sessions are offered every weekday throughout the semester.
+Daily drop-in sessions are offered every weekday throughout the summer.
 For drop-in session days/times, see the Training & Consultations calendar.

 Purdue Northwest